mlflow/mlflow-website/CONTRIBUTING.md

 ### Length

-Aim for a rendered page length between 3 and 8 pages, including code examples and images.
+Aim for a **rendered page length** between 3 and 8 pages, including code examples and images.

+#### How to determine blog post length

-When estimating the total length of your blog, ensure that you are evaluating the final rendered blog (locally, using the guidance in [the development guide](DEVELOPMENT_GUIDE.md)) in a browser window set at 100% zoom at a 1080p resolution.
+When estimating the total length of your blog, ensure that you are evaluating the final rendered blog (built locally, using `yarn`, abiding by the guidance in [the development guide](DEVELOPMENT_GUIDE.md)) in a browser window set at 100% zoom at a 1080p resolution.

 ### Tone